TomasHubelbauer/github-api/README.md

 1. Go to the root repository directory and run `npm link`
 2. Go to the `test` directory and run `npm link github-api`

-## To-Do

-### Add a GitHub actions workflow running the test

-Pass the integration PAT in for a rate limit of 5000.